- Caroline Forbes

-She has worked as a writer, reader, performer and teacher of Poetry and Creative Writing, tutoring residential writing courses for the Arvon Foundation and taking part in the Poetry Society's Writer in Schools scheme.
-She has also taught at the University of Glamorgan, the University of Bristol's Continuing Education Department and for the Open College of the Arts.
-She also reviews for The Times and The Observer, contributes to arts programmes on BBC Radio and has been a judge for the T. S. Eliot Prize and the Whitbread Book of the Year award.
+She worked as a writer, reader, performer and teacher of Poetry and Creative Writing, tutoring residential writing courses for the Arvon Foundation and taking part in the Poetry Society's Writer in Schools scheme.
+She also taught at the University of Glamorgan, the University of Bristol's Continuing Education Department and for the Open College of the Arts, and reviewed for The Times and The Observer, and was a judge for the T. S. Eliot Prize and the Whitbread Book of the Year award.

 Her poetry collections include The Apple Fall (1983); The Sea Skater (1986) which won the Alice Hunt Bartlett Award in 1987; The Raw Garden (1988); Short Days, Long Nights: New and Selected Poems (1991); and most recently, Glad Of These Times (2007).
 In 2010, her poem, 'Malarkey', won the National Poetry Competition and was published as a collection in 2012.